Meriamsikini/Moroccan-Political-Insight/README.md

 2. **Real-time streaming & cleaning**: Data is streamed from Firebase to Kafka, processed with Spark Streaming, and stored in Hadoop HDFS.
 3. **Export cleaned data**: Cleaned JSON tweets are exported from Hadoop to local storage using WinSCP.
 4. **AI-based classification**: Tweets are classified using the **Mistral 7B** model to detect support or criticism toward political parties.
-5. **Parallel sentiment analysis (Java)**: Positive, negative, and neutral tweet counts are computed, with top keywords identified using a parallelized Java implementation.
-6. **Interactive dashboard**: A Streamlit app visualizes trends, keyword frequencies, and classification results.
+5. **Interactive dashboard**: A Streamlit app visualizes trends, keyword frequencies, and classification results.

 ---